kanstancin/RobotControlAlgorithms/README.md

 # RobotControlAlgorithms
 Various robot control algorithms for 3DoF manipulator: from Gravity Compensation to Force Control.
-Dynamical properties of the simulated robot are identical to the PUMA 560 surgical manipulator
+Dynamical properties of the simulated robot are identical to the PUMA 560 surgical manipulator.